MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/selectors.md

 Selectors let you apply filter and sort criteria when retrieving Bing Ads entities such as keywords and campaigns.
 Selectors provide functionality roughly equivalent to SQL `WHERE` and `ORDER BY` clauses.
 The selector class supports the following methods:

 - **withCondition()** &mdash; Use to specify conditions that entities must meet to be selected.
-If multiple conditions are used, the selector returns only entities that match all of the specified conditions.
 This is equivalent to a SQL `WHERE` clause.

   Example: `withCondition('Name STARTS_WITH "Contoso"')`

+  You may apply one or more conditions to a selector.
+Specifying multiple conditions is considered an AND operation.
+For example, the entity is selected only if condition A is true AND condition B is true.

 - **withIds()** &mdash; Use to specify the IDs of entities to select.
 This is equivalent to a SQL `IN` clause.

   Example: `withIds(["1","2","3","4"])`

-- **forDateRange()** &mdash; Use to return entities matching a specified date range.
+- **forDateRange()** &mdash; Use to return entities with performance data matching a specified date range.
 If a condition specifies a metric column, you must include `forDateRange` in the selector's chain.

   Example: `forDateRange("LAST_14_DAYS")`